karrirasinmaki/blackpepperswing-www/_teachers/karrirasinmaki.md

     Adrian Ehrlich (adrianehrlich.com).

 ---
-Karri is a locally grown swing dancer from Helsinki, Finland.
-He entered into the world of dance through Boogie Woogie.
-Shortly after, other swing dances came along from which Lindy Hop and Blues / Slow Swing made the biggest impact so far.
-The passion for swing dancing and teaching has led Karri to became a founding member of dance school Black Pepper Swing with Tanja Wingerter.
+Karri is a locally grown swing dancer and organizer from Helsinki, Finland.
+He's been passionate about swing dancing for over a decade now.
+That passion has led Karri to became a founding member of dance school Black Pepper Swing.

 [Read the story of Black Pepper Swing here.]({{ site.url }}/about-us)

-Currently, Karri is passionate about exploring one’s natural movement and adapting it to dance and partnership.
-He has told the dance has given him the ability to explore an abstract world and connect with the people in a unique way.
-Sometimes you may see him deeply fallen in a dance, fully immersed in the present moment with his partner.

-Still, after all the years, Rhythm and Blues music makes him go the wildest and spend hours straight on a dance floor.
-You may see him teaching especially Lindy Hop and Slow Swing, as well as private classes of all sorts.
-On a social floor, he likes to mix in all swing dances.

-His classes are engaging and inspiring, with a focus on maximum dance and practise time.
-Karri sure can challenge technically as well as give freedom for individual expression.
+**A song in repetition:** “Deed I Do” by Nat King Cole

+**I draw inspiration from:** In the past, from lots of modern masters.
+Nowadays straight up from the social floor and all different movement and art forms.

+**Dance style in words:** Smooth, dynamic and powerful.
+I love creative footwork and slides.
+Musicality, rhythms, and partner connection is important for me.

+**Teaching style:** Empowering and trusting.
+Lots of dance and practice time with music.
+Emphasis on style and smooth connection.

+Karri has been dancing basically his whole adult life and turned his passion into profession.
+He is the founder of Black Pepper Swing and has been teaching hundreds if not thousands of people to dance over the past decade.

+His signature, highly dynamic yet smooth dance style combined with wild footwork is inspired and combined with elements of Lindy Hop, Boogie Woogie, Balboa, Solo Jazz and Tap.

+In his classes, he focuses on high energy, engaging, and supportive atmosphere where people are free to try and explore the dance.

+He won’t hold back any secrets of the dance.

 ### Social media